 Ensuring all people have the practical opportunity to utilise the resources and facilities of their workplace as well as participate in activities and events associated with their work.

 Ageism is stereotyping and/or discriminating against individuals or groups of people based on their age.

 Workplace bullying is unwanted and unwarranted behaviour that a person finds offensive, intimidating or humiliating and is repeated so as to have a detrimental effect upon a person's dignity, safety and well-being.

 'Designated groups' is a term used to describe people who are more likely to experience discrimination and disadvantage in employment.
-These include Māori, Pacific Island peoples, other ethnic groups and migrants, disabled people, lesbian and gay people, employees with family or caring responsibilities, women, and older or younger workers.
+These include Māori, Pacific Island peoples, other ethnic groups and migrants, disabled people, LGBTQI people, employees with family or caring responsibilities, women, and older or younger workers.